Baptist House of Studies

 Certificate in Baptist Studies

 Field Education provides an opportunity for students to discern their vocational identity through contextual learning.
-Two units of field education—either through full-time summer terms of 10 weeks or part-time academic terms (10-15 hours per week) of 30 weeks—are required for graduation in the Master of Divinity degree program.
-Students may initiate placements themselves under the guidelines of the Office of Field Education or seek placement by that office.
+Two units of field education are required for graduation in the Master of Divinity degree program.
+All M.Div. students may initiate placements themselves under the guidelines of the Office of Field Education.
+Residential M.Div. students may seek placement by The Office of Field Education.
 Students pursuing the Certificate in Baptist Studies are encouraged to seek one of their two placements in a Baptist context.

 Maintaining a vital connection with the church enables the Baptist House to flourish and grow.
 The primary relationships of the Baptist House are with the Cooperative Baptist Fellowship (North Carolina and national) and the Baptist World Alliance.
 The Baptist House also relates to and partners with other Baptist groups in the United States and throughout the world.
 Its board of directors, faculty, and students represent memberships in a range of organizations including: